brycemcd/home-datacenter-ansible/README.md

 cluster in my home an  I use these playbooks/templates to keep the cluster up to date.

+`v1.9/` directory contains work from 2015 when I first began experimenting with ansible and Hadoop.
+This is useful as a reference now.

 ## Bootstrap a Cluster